forbaokhanh/thoughtloungev2/README.md

 # thought-lounge
 ## Introduction
 Thought Lounge is 'a formatted dialogue with strangers on the urgent topics of utmost interest to them, efficiently and in a "safe space."'
-This is the repository for http://www.thoughtlounge.org, which automates the process or signing up for and logging thought lounges.
+This is the repository for http://www.thoughtlounge.org, which automates the process of signing up for and logging thought lounges.

 ## API
 Thought Lounge uses a RESTful API to interface with the front-end.